eduardojaime/COMP1030ProgrammingFundamentals/lesson04/README.md

 ### Demo 3 Creating a program that allows users to order pizzas

 - Create a new folder called lesson01
-- Inside of this folder create another one called throwdice
+- Inside of this folder create another one called pizzapicker
 - Open this with VS Code
 - Open the terminal and run the following command
     - dotnet new console --use-program-main